About Fluid Encodings

-Outside of his work, Steven enjoys many hobbies, including cooking and baking, playing the clarinet, learning new instruments, studying Japanese, running, knitting, and gaming.
+Outside of their work, Steven enjoys many hobbies, including cooking and baking, playing the clarinet, learning new instruments, studying Japanese, running, knitting, and gaming.

 Getting in touch

 Want to learn more about Steven’s work?
 Interested in a collaboration?
 You can contact Steven via email at s.geofrey[at]fluidencodings.com. 英語でも日本語でも、遠慮なく上記のメールまでご連絡ください。